dnsimple/dnsimple-support/content/articles/two-factor-authentication-enforcement.markdown

 When you are part of an Two-Factor enforcing team, you can still [disable Two-Factor authentication](/articles/two-factor-authentication/#disable) on your user.

 <warning>
-If you are disabling Two-Factor authentication you will be removed from all accounts that enforce Two-Factor authentication.
+If you are disabling Two-Factor authentication, you will be removed from all accounts that enforce Two-Factor authentication.
 </warning>

 ## Inviting new people into an 2FA enforcing team

-There are no restrictions on inviting new people to your account when you invite users to join your account that do not have an DNSimple account, they will be asked to enable Two-Factor authentication after they sign up so they can join your account.
+There are no restrictions on inviting new people to your account.
+When you invite users to join your account that do not have an DNSimple account, they'll be asked to enable Two-Factor authentication after they sign up so they can join your account.

-If the user already has a DNSimple account they can't join the team when they don't have Two-Factor authentication enabled.
+If the user already has a DNSimple account, they can't join the team if they don't have Two-Factor authentication enabled.